dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

     if mountpoint -q /mnt/backups
     then
-       info "backup drive is mounted, backing up" rsync -vaxAX --delete --ignore-errors /home/ /mnt/backups/
+       info "backup drive is mounted, backing up" rsync -vaxAX --delete --ignore-errors --exclude '.cache/' /home/ /mnt/backups/ else
-    else
        fatal "backup drive is not mounted, quitting" fi

-Backupninja does have support for running rsync backups directly, just like it does for MySQL, but it does time machine style incremental/ hardlink based backups, which wasn't what I wanted - I just used this shell script to run ``rsync`` - which works fine.
+Backupninja does have support for running rsync backups directly, just like it does for MySQL, but it does time machine style incremental/ hardlink based backups, which wasn't what I wanted - I just used this shell script to run rsync - which works fine.

 70-photos-to-s3.sh
 ====================

 This one backups up the photo's to Amazon S3.
-It requires ``s3cmd`` to be installed and configured:
+It requires `s3cmd <http://s3tools.org/s3cmd>`_ to be installed and configured:

 .. code-block:: bash

     # Backup photo's to Amazon S3
     s3cmd -vH --progress --guess-mime-type sync /home/duncan/Photos/ s3://dflock-backups/dunc-desktop/photos/

-To install and configure ``s3cmd``, do this:
+To install and configure s3cmd, do this:

 .. code-block:: bash

     sudo apt-get install s3cmd
     s3cmd --configure

-See here for more info on setting up ``s3cmd``:
+See here for more info on setting up s3cmd:

 .. epigraph::